yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

 Complete the **Advanced** section as follows:

 - In the **DB Version** field, specify the YugabyteDB version.
-The latest version is the default.
+The default is either the same as the Yugabyte Platform version or the latest YugabyteDB version available for Yugabyte Platform.

 - Use the **Enable IPV6** to enable the use of IPV6 networking for connections between the database servers.
 This setting is enbled by default.